 Clear Lens Extraction (CLE)

-If you want to achieve better vision with surgery but have been told that you are not a candidate for LASIK or PRK, clear lens extraction (CLE) may be an option for you.
-This procedure, also called refractive lens exchange, is similar to cataract surgery.
+If you want to achieve better vision with surgery but have been told that you are not a candidate for LASIK or PRK, clear lens extraction (CLE), also called refractive lens exchange, may be an option for you.
 It can correct nearsightedness (myopia), farsightedness (hyperopia), and age-related farsightedness (presbyopia).
-It is typically recommended for people with good eye health in their mid- or late-50s or slightly younger people who need reading glasses.
-Because your eye’s natural lens is removed during surgery, you will not need cataract surgery in the future.
+It is typically recommended for people with good eye health in their mid- or late-50s or younger people who need reading glasses or have a variety of eye conditions that make them unable to undergo other surgical vision correction procedures.
+Because your eye’s natural lens is removed during surgery, you will never need cataract surgery in the future.

 Replacement Lens Options